shakes76/PatternFlow/recognition/s4574278/README.md

 - My queued task never run in Goliath servers.
 So I booked a paid GPU service.
 - The dataset is relatively large.
 So it takes time to upload it to the server.
 Especially if you need to transfer the archive to another country like United States, may takes days to complete. *AVOID Paperspace*
+- Originally I used Tensorflow, but I got many wired bugs.
+Besides, their documentation is terrible, API is chaotic, versioning is a nightmare, and community is fragmented.